frictionlessdata/datapackage-java/README.md

 Package dp = new Package("/path/of/zip/file/datapackage.zip", true); // Set strict validation to true.
 ```

+Exceptions are thrown for the following scenarios:
-The zip archive must contain a file named _datapackage.json_.
+- The zip archive must contain a file named _datapackage.json_.
 If no such file exists, a `DataPackageException` will be thrown.
-If _datapackage.json_ does exist but it is invalid and validation is enabled then a `ValidationException` will be thrown.
+- If _datapackage.json_ does exist but it is invalid and validation is enabled then a `ValidationException` will be thrown.
-If the zip file does not exist, an `IOException` will be thrown.
+- If the zip file does not exist, an `IOException` will be thrown.

 ### Edit a Data Package